decorative image for tomcat upgrade

 Middleware

-Planning an Apache Tomcat upgrade or migrating to the latest version of Tomcat can pose challenges to unsuspecting enterprises.
-But Apache Tomcat upgrades and migrations are key to maintaining security and to unlocking the potential of newly-supported features and improvements found in later versions of Tomcat.
+Planning an Apache Tomcat upgrade (or migrating to the latest version of Tomcat) can pose challenges to unsuspecting enterprises.
+But Tomcat migrations and upgrades are key to maintaining security and to unlocking the potential of newly-supported features and improvements found in later versions of Tomcat.

-In this blog, we look at how to prepare for your next Apache Tomcat upgrade, with details on the Tomcat community support lifecycle, considerations for migrating and upgrading (including how often enterprises should upgrade or migrate), and the basic steps needed to perform your next upgrade or migration.
+In this blog, we look at how to prepare for your next Tomcat upgrade, with details on the Tomcat community support lifecycle, considerations like how often enterprises should be upgrading/migrating, and the basic steps of performing an Apache Tomcat migration or upgrade.

 Back to top